inspektor-gadget/kubecon-na-2024/hands-on.md

   }
 ```

-Run the gadget again and check the output: Notice the `--pull always` flag that
+Run the gadget again and check the output.
+Notice the `--pull always` flag that
 will make the gadget to pull the latest image from the registry.

 ```bash